Earle Perry Charlton

 By way of a post script to the story, the Fall River 'ground zero' store traded under an E.P.
 Charlton Co, fascia until 1970, and was a highly revered location for much of that time.
 The Mill survived two World Wars and the Great Depression, finally closing its doors in the Fifties, years after changing hands.

 After much wrangling, two local hospitals, both of which had received regular support from the Charlton Trust, finally decided to merge.
 One of the areas of agreement was a new name.
 It became 'The Charlton Memorial Hospital'.
 The family name continues to command respect across Massachusetts.

-Earle Perry ('Chuck') Charlton II served the F. W. Woolworth Co. for over 25 years.
-In 1955 he was AM in San Francisco when its former 'EPC' relocated to the iconic corner of Market Street and Powell.
+E.P.
+'Chuck' Charlton II served for over 25 years.
+In 1955 he was Assistant Manager of the former 'EPC' in San Francisco when it moved to the iconic corner of Market Street and Powell.

 Millions of pictures of the store survive, as the backdrop to snaps of the cable car turntable outside the main door.

 Chuck rose to the exalted position of VP and Regional Manager for the Pacific States, overseeing stores in the area 'pioneered' by his father at the turn of the century.
 With impeccable timing, he played a key role in the centenary celebrations in June 1979 before taking a well-deserved retirement after a stellar career with 'the family business'.
 Since then he has taken a guiding role in a number retail ventures, as Earle Perry Charlton II has continued the family's long-standing tradition for good works, endowing scholarships at the University of Massachusetts and the Charlton Business School.
 He co-wrote a splendid and highly informative biography of the Five-and-Ten Pioneer, 'The Earle Perry Charlton Story' with George Winius, which helped to inspire this biography.

 Shortcuts to related content